InanisFan/InanisFan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Nanjing University</a>.
-No163 Xianlin Avenue, Qixia District, Nanjing, Jiangsu Province, Postcode: 210023 .
+No163 Xianlin Avenue, Qixia District, Nanjing, Jiangsu Province, Postcode:210023 .

 profile:
   align: right